 If you are interested in registering your own company, you have probably come across the words “Companies House” but who exactly are they and what do they do?

-Registrar of UK companies
+Companies House is the registrar of UK companies

 - The primary function of Companies House is to be the registrar of UK Limited companies